 Inaccuracies are a warning signal

 Recruiters often look at the LinkedIn profile to verify candidate information.
 If employment dates, job titles, and other elements on your profile differ from those given in your CV, the recruiter may have doubts about your attention to detail.
 Even worse, they may even start to suspect that you are hiding something.

-5. The header is more important than you think
+The header in LinkedIn is more important than you think

 Recruiters are more likely to find profiles on LinkedIn via Google than directly via the platform.
 Google search results often include your location and the header that appears under your name on the profile.
 Use the potential of the header and adapt its content to the relevant industry and workspace that interests you.

 Show recruiters that you are open to new job opportunities